-We have also showed how to compute the correctly rounded result with a minimum of additional arithmetic.
-The method presented is a modification of the Tuckerman test[6] which works for both division and square root.
-We show how to extend Tuckerman rounding to the case where the registers do not hold any extra bits.
+We have also shown how to compute the correctly rounded result with a minimum of additional arithmetic.
+The method presented is a modification of the Tuckerman test which works for both division and square root.
+We showed how to extend Tuckerman rounding to the case where the registers do not hold any extra bits.